desk-framework/desk/docs/content/en/docs/topics/app-architecture/data-structures.md

 ### Representing a catalog

 A list of records can be used to represent a catalog of all (loaded or available) items, with each item being a record in the list.
-In this case, the list corresponds to a single database table, when all items are loaded at once.
+In this case, the list corresponds to a single database table, with all items loaded at once.

-However, if the catalog _could_ grow too large to be represented in-memory as full JavaScript objects, you may want to use an actual database (e.g. IndexedDB on the web, or a native database on mobile or desktop) to store and query items.
-In this case, a managed list could be used to represent a view or _subset_ of the catalog, with only a few items loaded at a time.
+If the catalog _could_ grow too large to be represented in-memory as full JavaScript objects, you may want to use an actual database (e.g. IndexedDB on the web, or a native database on mobile or desktop) to store and query items.
+In this case, a managed list could be used to represent a view, query result, or _subset_ of the catalog, with only a few items loaded at a time.

 Either way, this use of lists is best encapsulated in a service, to hide the implementation details from the rest of the application.

 ```ts
 class CatalogService extends Service {